minity-script/minity/README.md

 Minity requires Minecraft Java Edition 1.18 snapshots or later, and Node JS v16 or later.
 #### Create a datapack with Minity
 ````
-npx minity
+npx minity@latest
 ````
 Minity's interactive menus will guide you through the process of creating a Minity project, linking it to Minecraft saves and building your datapack.

 If you prefer a command line interface, type `npx minity help` for available commands.
-You can of course also install Minity on your computer with `npm install -g minity`, and use just `minity` instead of `npx minity` henceforth.
+You can of course also install Minity on your computer with `npm install -g minity@latest`, and use just `minity` instead of `npx minity` henceforth.

 #### Enable and test your datapack in Minecraft.
 Open your chosen world in Minecraft.